memirio/Spectrums/README.md

 - **Zero-shot CLIP search**: Your query is embedded as text and compared directly with image embeddings via cosine similarity
 - **Abstract query expansion**: For abstract queries (e.g., "euphoric", "serene", "bold"), the system automatically expands them into concrete visual descriptions that CLIP can better match.
 See [Query Expansion](#query-expansion) below for details.
 - **Light tag-based reranking**: Images with matching concept tags get a subtle 5% boost; opposite tags get a 3% penalty (only applied to top 200 results)
+- **Hub penalty system**: Images that appear disproportionately frequently across queries are automatically detected and penalized to prevent "hub effect" (see [Hub Detection](#hub-detection--penalty-system) below)
 - **Learned reranker (future)**: Once enough interaction data is collected (~1000+ interactions), a small MLP model will replace the hand-crafted ranking formula.
 See [Learned Reranker](#learned-reranker-future-enhancement) below for details.
 - **No hard cutoffs**: All images are ranked and returned (no filtering)